SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 [task-description]
 # Description

-Write a function that returns an array of `Person` instances.
+Create a function that returns an array of `Person` instances.

-Use the class from the previous task, create the following instances, and return them in an array:
+Use the class from the previous task, create the following instances and return them in an array:

 |**First Name**|**Last Name**|**Age**|**Email**|
 |---|---|---|---|